Oil3/onnxruntime-mac/README.md

 I have yet to investigate what those are, but it's very interesting, and I the more I learn about onnxruntime, the more I see that I still don't knwo.
+edit: simply the model used, converted model.

-##Findings and general direction so far:
+## Findings and general direction so far:

 -Onnxruntime actually creates a CoreML .mlmodelc model and basically uses coremltools to run it.
 Apparently, Pytorch and Tensorflow have a relatively similar behaviour, but I ididn't test it.